Improve Performance & Speed to 2X on your E-commerce Site

 That means Shopify is quick right out of the box for your business.

-Despite the fact that many factors impact site speed, Shopify ensures that you have the quickest infrastructure available.
+Despite the fact that many factors impact site speeds, Shopify ensures that you have the quickest infrastructure available.
 If your commerce platform is not dedicated to making speed a top priority, the remainder of the recommendations will not make a significant difference.
 Knowing you have this with Shopify, you can take control of your site performance by focusing on the following areas to enhance it further.

 Use fast and reliable hosting